Applications now open for Monday 27th February 2023 start

 The course is ideally structured to ensure learners achieve a positive learning experience and provides one-to one tutor support and opportunities for candidates to network with colleagues and experience up to date knowledge on assistive technology and strategies being used by professionals currently working in the sector.

+Enrolment is from January 2023 with completion in January 2024.
 Places are limited so please contact us as soon as possible to book your place.

-Teaching sessions will be delivered at:
+Teaching sessions will be delivered Online

 Pre-requisites for the course